 In only four months, Hall Area Transit launched WeGo, an on-demand microtransit service that replaced three underperforming fixed routes — with no operating cost increase.
 In fact, WeGo reduces cost per trip to half of its fixed route counterparts.
 This is because WeGo’s flexible scheduling only dispatches vehicles when there is a real-time demand — reducing the number of driver hours for the same number of trips, which better fulfills the need in low demand areas.

 Via’s on-demand solution matches multiple riders headed in a similar direction into a smaller, single vehicle.
 The backend algorithm calculates the routing that allows for quick and efficient shared trips without long detours or ill-timed fixed route schedules, which improves the rider experience while lowering operating expenses.

 It only took two months until the data revealed overwhelming progress: WeGo exceeded the ridership of Dial-A-Ride and the remaining fixed route buses by more than 20%.
 WeGo is providing about 500 rides a week with 120 average riders per week, numbers that not only show great overall success, but also indicate many local residents are already WeGo devotees, using the service multiple times a week.

 The service significantly expands access to more local destinations in the community for residents, covering areas the previous network didn’t reach.
 Within just a month, Hall Area Transit decided to expand from the current five vehicles to 15 to better meet growing rider demand.
-The new service is so successful that the agency plans to increase WeGo coverage across the entire county in July 2021.
+The new service is so successful that the agency planned to increase WeGo coverage across the entire county.